Following the success of Star Fox 64 and the N64 Rumble Pak, Nintendo released Super Mario 64 Shindou Edition and Wave Race 64 Shindou Edition.

 - It’s actually the international release of the game, albeit translated back into Japanese.
 As a result, it doesn’t feature the glitches and bugs present in the original Japanese version.

 - It includes voice clips from the international release, which previously weren’t in the Japanese version.

 - The most notable difference is the inclusion of a title screen Easter egg.
 Pressing the Z-button fills the background with tiles that replicate Mario’s face multiple times.

 As you cruise around the course, the Rumble Pak gently hums in sync with your jet-ski’s engine.
-Hitting a big wave, landing a big jump or crashing all result in sharp burst of feedback.
+Hitting a big wave, landing a big jump, or crashing all result in a sharp burst of feedback.
 It really adds a lot to the experience, making Wave Race 64’s impressive wave physics feel almost tangible.

 How does Wave Race 64 Shindou Edition differ from the original version?